 The amount of carbohydrate intake depends on the total calorie need.
 It is always healthy to choose unprocessed, traditional natural foods (like atta, suji, rice, dals, oats, etc), instead of selecting commercially available processed foods like noodles, Maggie, corn flakes, muesli, etc.

 The diet should contain an adequate amount of iron, both from iron-rich veg foods as well as animal foods.

 For ensuring adequate folic acid intake, an adequate amount of fresh fruits should be included in the diet.
-Whole grains, green leafy vegetables, beans, peanuts, fresh fruits, etc. are a good source of folic acid.
-But unfortunately, folic acid present in foods are mostly destroyed by cooking and heating.
+Whole grains, green leafy vegetables, beans, peanuts, fresh fruits, etc. are good sources of folic acid.
+But unfortunately, folic acid present in foods is mostly destroyed by cooking and heating.
 (9) (10) So, anemic individuals should regularly consume seasonally available fresh fruits for meeting their folic acid needs.

 In the non-veg diet, regular intake of animal foods can supply all the needed amount of vitamin B 12.
 But in the vegetarian diet, milk, cheese, curds, and yogurt, etc. are an important source of vitamin B12.
 Fortified breakfast cereals are another important source of this vitamin.
 (11)

 Intake of dried purple laver (nori) can also satisfy our Vitamin B12 needs of vegetarians.
 Dried purple laver is a natural plant product and it is suitable for most people in various vegetarian groups.
 (12)